This DJI Mavic Mini FlyCam review looks at the outstanding features, specifications and frequently asked questions on this latest mini quadcopter.

 - 720p @ 30 frames per second.

-Mavic Mini Video Transmission Latency
+Video Transmission Latency On The Mavic Mini

 Does The DJI Mavic Mini Have Obstacle Detection and Collision Avoidance?

 Obstacle detection and avoidance is super technology and you can read further on the latest obstacle detection and collision avoidance drones here.

 DJI Mavic Mini Return To Home Safety Feature

 The Return to Home (RTH) function will bring the Mavic Mini back to the last recorded home point.
 The are 3 types of Return to Home;

 Note: When you receive your Mavic Mini, it is a great idea to read the User Manual, especially the sections on the intelligent flight battery, return to home features and safety instructions.
 Read these sections a few times.